 Good attendance and punctuality matter.

 Our expectations are that students will achieve at least 95% attendance, unless there are exceptional medical circumstances.
 Even 95% allows for two weeks' absence.
 It goes without saying that there is a very high correlation between school achievement and good attendance, and we monitor this very closely and ask for you to work in partnership with us in seeing your child make the very best of school life.
 Please encourage your child to be punctual; it is obviously very good training for future life.
-Our school gates close at 8.30 as registration starts and open again at 3.05pm when school finishes.
+Our school gates close for registration at 08:25 and open again at 15:00 when school finishes.

 Please note all doctor or dental appointments should be made for after school or in holiday time.
 School holidays account for 14 weeks of the year and parents are expected to arrange all family holidays during these times.